Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Quantum Brownian motion

 where $\mathcal{N}$ is a normalization factor.
 Due to couplings to the bath, the system oscillator evolves into a mixed state, which can be written as

 where $\rho_{1,2}$ are the reduced states resulting from the evolution of $\psi_{1,2}$ alone, and $\rho_{\rm int}$ is the interference term between them \cite{Zurek1986,Zurek1991}.

 Decoherence of the system is reflected in the decay of $\rho_{\rm int}$.
-To quantify this, we transform each term of the reduced state (\ref{eq:reduce}) into a corresponding Wigner representation in the phase space, $W_{1,2}$ and $W_{\rm int}$, and study the decay of the peak-to-peak ratio between the Wigner functions:
+To quantify this, we transform each term of the reduced state (\ref{eq:reduce}) into a corresponding Wigner representation in the phase space, $W_{1,2}$ and $W_{\rm int}$, and study the decay of the peak-to-peak ratio between the Wigner functions (see Appendix C.1):

 This quantity is known to be a good measure of decoherence for QBM \cite{Paz1993-il}.
-Figure~\ref{fig:QBmotion} depicts the decay of $r_B$ at various values of $\gamma_0$.
+Figure~\ref{fig:QBmotion} depicts the decay of $r_W$ at various values of $\gamma_0$.
 Both the exponential and Gaussian regime are accurately described by the convolution paradigm.
-In the appendix, we show that this paradigm applies also to the case of low temperatures.

-For QBM, we define the decoherence time $\tau_D$ through $r_B(\tau_D) = 1/e$.
-Since $\gamma_0$ in the spectral density is quadratic in the coupling strength between the system and environment oscillators, the decoherence time $\tau_D$ is thus expected to scale as $\sim 1/\gamma_0$ and $\sim 1/\gamma_0^{1/2}$, in the exponential and Gaussian regime, respectively.
+For QBM, we define the decoherence time $\tau_D$ through $r_W(\tau_D) = 1/e$.
+Since $\gamma_0$ in the spectral density is quadratic in the coupling strength between the system and environment oscillators \cite{Hu1992-jl}, the decoherence time $\tau_D$ is thus expected to scale as $\sim 1/\gamma_0$ and $\sim 1/\gamma_0^{1/2}$, in the exponential and Gaussian regime, respectively.
 Both of these scaling behaviors are verified in the inset of Fig.~\ref{fig:QBmotion}.
 We present in the appendix the full solution of the model and the rationale for the convolution description.